-- 5.2.1 Combat between units take place only during combat phases or as a result of countercharge during cavalry movement phase. - 5.2.2 All units having enemy in their ZoCs must attack. - 5.2.3 All enemy units in attacking units' ZoCs must be attacked. - 5.2.4 Unit can attack only units in its front area. - 5.2.5 Single enemy unit can be attacked by multiple friendly units.
+- 5.2.1 Combat between units takes place only during combat phases or as a result of countercharge during cavalry movement phase. - 5.2.2 All units having enemy in their ZoCs must attack. - 5.2.3 All enemy units in attacking units' ZoCs must be attacked. - 5.2.4 Unit can attack only units in its front area. - 5.2.5 Single enemy unit can be attacked by multiple friendly units.
 Multiple enemy units can be attacked by single friendly unit.
-For single combat either attacker or defender must be on one hex. - 5.2.6 Attack from opposing directions provides 1 combat modifier for attacking Player. - 5.2.7 In combat both Players gain combat modifiers equal to their units' (group) armor value. - 5.2.8 If defending units is eliminated during combat then its opponent can enter hex released by defender and then: - a) can make any turn, - b) move onto adjacent hex and - c) make any turn again.
+In any combat, either attacking or defending units must be in one hex here are no many on many combats. - 5.2.6 Attack from opposing directions provides 1 combat modifier for attacking Player. - 5.2.7 In combat both Players gain combat modifiers equal to their units' (group) armor value. - 5.2.8 If defending units is eliminated during combat then its opponent can enter hex released by defender and then: - a) can make any turn, - b) move onto adjacent hex and - c) make any turn again.